pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 Note that the **full executable name** is expected, not a directory name.
 The values shown are example values for a Windows-based system, not default values.
-If you are using MacOS or Linux, set the path accordingly.
+If you are using macOS or Linux, set the path accordingly.

 - `path.lua = 'd:/lua/lua'`: specify path to the default Lua interpreter.
 - `path.lua52 = 'd:/lua/lua52'`: specify path to the Lua 5.2 interpreter (used when `Lua 5.2` interpreter is selected).